Gregory Fisher, USA Today Sports

 - A sportsbook has posted a prop on whether or not Tim Tebow will play in the majors this season.

 - Tebow is listed at +160 to make the majors this season, giving him a 38.3% chance, according to the odds.

 - The 30-year-old former Heisman Trophy winner has a .730 OPS in Double-A this season.

 Last April, rookie outfielder Tim Tebow dug in for his first at-bat for the Columbia Fireflies.
 I remember it very well because I was working for Minor League Baseball at the time.
 He was facing San Francisco Giants prospect Domenic Mazza (the 666th pick of the 2015 draft), and my boss was not amused.

 “There’s only one thing he can do here to ruin our night,” he said.
 “And quite possibly our lives.”

 The ex-Florida Gators quarterback did just that by taking Mazza — who ended up throwing a perfect game later in the month — deep to left-center field for a home run.

 Download The Action Network App to get real-time MLB odds and track all of your baseball bets.

 When the Mets signed Tebow in late 2016, it was derided as a jersey-selling publicity stunt.
 That is still the case, but some 15 months after the most famous minor-league dinger since Crash Davis set the record with his 247th career homer for the Asheville Tourists, things are getting quite real.

-Offshore bookmaker Bovada has odds up on whether Tebow will play an MLB game in 2018.
+One book has odds up on whether Tebow will play an MLB game in 2018.
 They list Yes at +160, which gives him an implied probability of 38.3%, and No at -180 (61.6%).
-Before the season, Bovada had a prop up that offered 6-1 odds for betting on the 2007 Heisman Trophy winner to make it to the majors by the end of 2019.
+Before the season, a prop that offered 6-1 odds for betting on the 2007 Heisman Trophy winner to make it to the majors by the end of 2019.